 Prior to CNBC, he covered foreign exchange and macroeconomics for Dow Jones and The Wall Street Journal, where he occasionally covered top Federal Reserve officials.
 He got his first start in journalism reporting on foreign exchange and macroeconomics, capital markets and corporate governance at Reuters, as well as global policymakers.

-David holds a bachelor of arts in economics and politics from Long Island University, and a Master of Public Administration from Columbia University.
+Javier holds a bachelor of arts in economics and politics from Long Island University, and a Master of Public Administration from Columbia University.

 Taiwan has an under-the-radar track record of contributing tech and culture to the world.